How long does a bottle last once opened?

 White and rose wine will last from 3 to 5 days

 Light bodied white wines and refreshing roses can last up to five days, when refrigerated and recorked.
-The more simple wines should be drunk within the 3 days and if you have a structured, layered and more complex white wine, like Enjingi Venje, you can have an opened bottle for up to 5 days.
+The simpler wines should be drunk within the 3 days and if you have a structured, layered and more complex white wine, like Enjingi Venje, you can have an opened bottle for up to 5 days.

 The taste will change slowly, but more subtly with the quality wines.
 Some complex wines even taste better after some time in the bottle, so you can start exploring!